Curtains Rise In China Cinemas As Normality Slowly Returns - UrduPoint

 Cinemas can sell no more than 30 percent of available tickets per show, and seat-selection charts on leading ticketing apps indicated that in many theatres people will need to sit two seats apart.

-"We are really looking forward to it, because our front desk often receives calls from viewers asking when our theatre will re-open," said Bao Yaopei, manager of a Shanghai outlet of the SFC chain, one of China's largest movie-theatre franchises.
+"I need to watch at least one movie a week to ease the pressures of life."
+Before opening, the cinema -- an outlet of the SFC chain, one of China's largest movie-theatre franchises -- underwent a through cleaning, with staff painstakingly wiping down seats and 3D glasses with disinfectant-soaked cloths.

-Bao spoke before the cinema's first screening on Monday, as staff painstakingly wiped down seats and 3D glasses with disinfectant-soaked cloths.
+The cinema's manager Bao Yaopei said viewers had been regularly calling the front desk, asking when it might reopen.

-"Audiences are really looking forward to this too -- to be able to enter cinemas, sit together with others and feel the happiness that movies bring."
-But coronavirus anxiety remains in the air, with cinemas in Beijing still closed for now.
+"Audiences have really been looking forward to this... to be able to enter cinemas, sit together with others and feel the happiness that movies bring." - Fears still linger - But coronavirus anxiety remains in the air, with cinemas in Beijing still closed for now.

 The capital did, however, lower its virus alert level beginning Monday after going more than two weeks without a new local infection, declaring that it had contained a cluster that emerged in June.